 So, where can you apply for adoption grants?
 There are so many options.
 A quick Google search will give you more than 40 million results, which is a bit ridiculous.
 But, there are some great adoption grant organizations in there.

 You may be able to find grants that are perfect for you and aren’t listed here.
 That’s great.
 This list isn’t exhaustive, but it can hopefully give you a few places to research and apply for adoption grants.
 Be sure to carefully review each organization’s qualifications and instructions for how to apply for a grant for adoption.

-A Child Waits Foundation: This organization awards grants for adopting to families who are in the international adoption process.
+A Child Waits Foundation: This organization awards grants for adopting to families who are in the international or domestic adoption process.
 The maximum grant amount (in most cases) is $7,000.